 A short introductory lecture on the VMAP standard as well as short presentations on each of the extensions discussed will serve as a stimulus for an open technical discussion among all participants involved.
 The workshop will be open for any interested party and engineer.

-SPDM can be of great value in terms of supporting ISO 9001 certification, providing traceability and a secure system of record.
-Importantly, effective SPDM solutions enable time-saving by analysts at the point of use.
+Steve Howell developed the JET SPDM solution in 2002, to manage CFD based technical safety analyses in the energy sector.
+Steve has presented the value of SPDM in terms of supporting ISO 9001 certification, providing traceability and a secure system of record for his consultancy at previous NAFEMS conferences.
+Importantly, effective SPDM solutions enable time saving by analysts at the point of use.
 It is critical to the adoption of an information system that it delivers tangible benefits to its target users, especially if those users are busy, expensive, mission-critical staff members.
-This workshop will describe and demonstrate how an SPDM solution helps an analyst to perform a CFD analysis, ensuring that data is only entered once and storing it for re-use so that further analyses can leverage work already done.
-An example from the moderators own experience will be demonstrated, and alternative solutions also discussed.
+In this workshop, Steve will describe and demonstrate how an SPDM solution helps an analyst to perform a CFD analysis, assuring that data is only entered once and storing data for re-use so that further analyses can lever work already done to repeat analyses with modified inputs.

 Moderation: Steve Howell (Abercus)